Patient Stories

 Once she made it through the initial rounds of chemotherapy, the plan was to perform a radical hysterectomy on Amy and to follow that up with additional chemotherapy combined with radiation.

-While Amy was recovering from surgery, Dr. Brunette found a recent study that suggested better outcomes for patients who continued with multi-drug chemotherapy during the radiation.
+While Amy was recovering from surgery, her gynecologic oncologist found a recent study that suggested better outcomes for patients who continued with multi-drug chemotherapy during the radiation.

 “She spent time and energy to learn more about this very rare cancer and updated her approach based on what she learned,” Amy says.
-“That says a lot about Laurie and about the kind of care I was getting at USC.”
+“That says a lot about the kind of care I was getting at USC.”

 Now cancer-free, Amy uses her story to help others